 Yes, Julie Bogart is appearing two times on my list.
 And, if you're a fan of Julie, you GET IT.
 If you aren't familiar with Julie Bogart or her Brave Writer lifestyle and programs, then stop what you're doing and go check her out.
 Right now.

 Julie also has a FREE companion guide to go with her book.
-You can download it here: https://thebravelearner.com/
+You can get the companion guide here: https://thebravelearner.com/

 Share your favorite homeschooling books with me in the comments—I’d love to hear from you!